dpjanes/iotdb-iotql/docs/IoTQL-CREATE.md

 Note:

+* the main issue with this one is if the lights are already on, or somewhere turns them on, they'll turn off because of this rule.
+There almost has to be some sort of "incrementing" system.
 * what happens if it is triggered again? we need modes, to allow multiple to run at a time, cancel the one running, cancel the one being triggered.
 * these rules have to apply per-thing, right?
 * note the pythonic named arguments (minutes=10) to a function